SuleymanKahraman/Second-Web-Design-Training/README.md

-# haydar-usta-restuarant
-# training higher CSS and HTML components
-# some JS metots for pragmatic reasons
+# It is designed by imitating the similar website  training higher CSS and HTML components, some JS metots for pragmatic reasons